 Use a QR Code reader on a mobile device to add this person as a contact:Close

-I am lecturer in psychology in the department of science and technology.
-I specialise in qualitative research, exploring the experiences and understandings of non-heterosexual individuals, using theories from psychology, sociology and cultural studies.
-My work focuses on highlighting the impact of the internet and the role of community participation for these individuals.
-I am member of the International Academy of Sex Researchers and a fellow of the Higher Education Academy.
+I am a lecturer in psychology in the Faculty of Science and Technology.
+I specialise in qualitative research, exploring the experiences of non-heterosexual individuals, using theories from psychology, sociology and cultural studies.
+My work focuses on the impact of the internet and the role of community participation for these individuals.
+I am member of the International Academy of Sex Researchers and an associate fellow of the Higher Education Academy.

 Before joining BU in March 2018 as a lecturer, I completed a PhD in Media and Cultural Studies at the University of Sunderland.
 The project researched the experiences of individuals who engage in kinky sexual practices but varied in the extent to which they identified as kinky.
 I also explored socio-sexual networking sites and how they were used by participants to interact with others and build online networks.
 I am currently building on this project to develop a monograph.

 I have conducted research into the kink activity of pup play, framing the socio-sexual activity as a form of leisure and documenting how the pup community have adopted social networking sites to form online communities.
 I have also adopted a leisure framework to frame pornography as a tool for enjoyment, education and exploration.

 - Wignall, L., 2019.
 Pornography Use by Kinky Gay Men – A Qualitative Approach.
 Journal of Positive Sexuality.

 - Wignall, L., 2017.
 The Sexual Use of a Social Networking Site: The Case of Pup Twitter.
 Sociological Research Online, 22 (3), 21-37.

 - Wignall, L. and McCormack, M., 2017.
 An exploratory study of a new kink activity: pup play.
 Archives of Sexual Behavior, 46 (3), 801-811.